Coherent-state constellations and polar codes for thermal Gaussian channels: Thermal channels

 where the ancilla mode is initially in the thermal state with mean photon number $N_0$.
 Equivalently, defining $N_c=(1-k^2)N_0$, $\channel$ describes the composition of an attenuation channel ($N_0=0$ in $\channel$) with coefficient $0\leq k\leq 1$ and a channel adding Gaussian-distributed noise to each quadrature with identical variance $\sqrt{N_c}$~\cite{holevo_one-mode_2007}.
 Indeed the case $k=1$ requires the latter formulation; see~\cite[Sec.\ 4]{holevo_one-mode_2007}.

-For a fixed maximum input mean photon number $N$, the classical capacity $C(N)$ of the thermal-noise channel has been shown~\cite{giovannetti2013ultimate} to be the Holevo information of the channel, evaluated for the thermal state of mean photon number $N$.
+For a fixed maximum input mean photon number $N$, the classical capacity $C(N)$ of the thermal-noise channel has been shown~\cite{giovannetti_ultimate_2014} to be the Holevo information of the channel, evaluated for a Gaussian ensemble of mean photon number $N$ of coherent states.

 More precisely, we have the following.
 Let $Z$ be a random variable over $\mathbb C$ with probability density $P_Z(z)=\psi_N(z)$ for

 $\ket{z}$ the coherent state centered at $z\in \mathbb C$, and $\theta_z^B=\channel^{A\to B}(\ketbra{z}^A)$.
 Here $A$ denotes the input mode and $B$ the output mode.
 We denote by $E$ the output ancilla mode, so that the joint output produced by the channel is the bipartite state $\theta_z^{BE}$.
-The capacity can then be expressed as
+The capacity can then be expressed as~\cite{giovannetti_ultimate_2014}

 where $\rho^{ZB}$ is the classical-quantum state corresponding to the ensemble $\{P_Z(z),\theta_z^B\}_{z\in \mathbb C}$, and $I(Z:B)_\rho$ is defined as